Journal of International Law and Islamic Law

 The Journal also welcomes contributions for its ‘Recent Developments’ section.

-Editorial Correspondence, including submissions to journal should be made electronically to the Editors of the Journal of Islamic State Practice in International Law.
+Editorial Correspondence, including submissions to journal should be made electronically to the Editor-in-Chief of the Journal of International Law and Islamic Law: A/Prof Hossein Esmaeili.
+E-mail: firstname.lastname@example.org.